This site will work and look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Jan had been playing for many years in his father's band.
 But as time went on, he started to venture out to other bands now and then.
 As it turns out, the experience of playing with a number of different bands helped him to develop into quite the versatile musician.

-And there you have it.
-Three-plus decades condensed into about a dozen paragraphs.
+So there you have it, three-plus decades condensed into just over a dozen paragraphs.
 (Hey, when we say "brief", we aren't kidding!)